mrsteele/openai-tokens/README.md

 ### Limit embeddings

-If you want to get the most out of your embeddings, this module can be used for that.
+Embeddings support a lot of data, and sometimes more data than you have room for.
+Put all your important information in the input, and this module will truncate was doesn't fit.

 ```js
 // protect your requests from going over: